ladydascalie/golangcode-site/content/posts/2015-08-03-write-data-to-a-csv-file.md

   - newwriter
   - os
   - string
-  - write
   - writer

 ---
-CSV is a highly accepted data language, commonly used by Excel and spreadsheets, and as such is very useful if your script is producing data.
+CSV is a highly accepted data language, commonly used by Excel and spreadsheets, and as such is very useful if your script is producing data and you want it in a common format.

-In the example, we&#8217;re forming a data variable, just to illustrate the example, by creating a multi-dimensional array of strings.
+In the example, we're forming a data variable, just to illustrate the example, by creating a multi-dimensional array of strings.
 We are then having to [create a file][1] (result.csv) for the csv writer to work with.
 Finally, we are iterating through the data writing each line to the file.

 ```go
 package main